martendebruijn/web-design-1920/README.md

 - [x] Add placeholder for empty lists
 - [x] add information tab
 - [x] change card content
+- [x] make DND navigation menu as drop down from beneath the title of the list

 ### If I have time